xshen053/CS100_finalproject/README.md

 ![avatar](file:///C:/Users/cuiyo/Desktop/QQ%E6%88%AA%E5%9B%BE20220209193432.png)

 ## Diagram description
+1. User function:
+   set up an account for task board

  > ## Phase III
  > You will need to schedule a check-in for the second scrum meeting with a reader (using Calendly).
 Your entire team must be present.
 This meeting will occur on week 8 but NOT during lab time.